A teen raised $10K to install a community baby box. Less then a year later, a newborn was found inside

 The student's hard work paid off in June 2019, when the box was finally installed at the fire department.
 Such boxes are meant to prevent abandonment of newborns.

-On Thursday, firefighters found a healthy newborn baby girl inside.
+On Thursday, firefighters found a healthy baby girl inside.

 The box saved her life